facundoolano/software-papers/README.md

 1. The list should stay short.
 Let's say no more than 30 papers.
    - The idea is not to include every interesting paper that I come across but rather to keep a representative list that's possible to read from start to finish with a similar level of effort as reading a technical book from cover to cover.
    - I tried to include one paper per each major topic and author.
-Since in the process I found a lot of noteworthy alternatives, related or follow-up papers and I wanted to keep track of those as well, I included them as sublist items (some of these sublists are currently longer than they should).
+Since in the process I found a lot of noteworthy alternatives, related or follow-up papers and I wanted to keep track of those as well, I included them as sublist items.
 2. The papers shouldn't be too long.
 For the same reasons as the previous item, I try to avoid papers longer than 20 or 30 pages.
 3. They should be self-contained and readable enough to be approachable by the casual technical reader.
 4. They should be freely available online.